Drains and spillages

 Gully cleaning and maintenance

 We regularly clean out carriageway gullies that collect the water from the road, and arrange special visits by gully tankers to respond to sudden blockages.
-Gullies are cleaned out at least once a year, more often in problem areas.
+Gullies are cleaned out Biennial, with reactive cleansing more often in problem (Flood Risk) areas.

 Road drainage problems are identified by the regular inspections of the network, by calls to Clarence, or as a result of reports from the public, and appropriate action is taken to deal with the problems that are identified.
 Sometimes flooding is caused by burst water mains, and Scottish Water is responsible for repairing these.